 From 1 September 2013 DfE regulations came into force regarding leave of absence for children from school.
 The current law does not give any entitlement to parents to take their child on holiday during term time.
 Any application for leave must be in exceptional circumstances.
 An event which could have been planned out of term time will not be authorised.
-This applies to all children on roll regardless of whether they are below statutory age absence really counts: Theip us help your child to succeed by attending school every day.
+This applies to all children on roll regardless of whether they are below statutory age

+Children are only in school for 190 days per year so any absence really counts!
+Help us help your child to succeed by attending school every day.